-Is Your Baby Biting at the Breast?
-4 Ways to "Nip" it in the Bud!
+4 Common Reasons Your Baby Bites at the Breast and How to "Nip" it in the Bud.

 Is there anything worse than a quiet, bonding breastfeeding sesh interrupted by your baby's gums clamping down on your nipple?

 Many moms endure an older baby biting at the breast at some point.
 While it is normal, it hurts like hell and you may not want to breastfeed anymore.
 Um, I'd say that's a normal reaction.
 But here's the thing: when your baby bites your boobies, it's NOT a sign that your she wants to end your breastfeeding journey.
 But, it's time to teach your baby that it it hurts, girl.